Mann Act: Congressional amendments to the law

-Effects and alterations of the Mann Act
+Effects of the Mann Act

 The Mann Act was one of the more salient legislation passed during the early 20th century Progressive Era.
 While the Mann Act was meant to combat forced prostitution, it had repercussions that extended into consensual sexual activity, including criminalizing many people who were not participating in prostitution.
 It was also abused for political persecution and as a tool for blackmail.

 The scope of the Mann Act was expanded in September 1913, as a result of charges brought against Drew Caminetti and Maury Diggs, both of Sacramento, California.
 The two men were married, and took their mistresses (Lola Norris and Marsha Warrington, respectively) to Reno, Nevada.
 The men's wives contacted the police, and the men were arrested in Reno and found guilty under the Mann Act.

 Such an interpretation of the law in effect criminalized all premarital or extramarital sexual relationships that involved interstate travel.
 With behavior that was so commonplace now illegal, federal prosecutors had a weapon that could very easily be abused in order to prosecute "undesirables" who were otherwise law-abiding citizens.